marcusoftnet/marcusoftnet.github.io/_posts/2015-08-24-npm-scripting-git-version-and-deploy.md

 ---
 layout: post
-title: npm scripting git, version and deploy
+title: "npm scripting: git, version and deploy"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-08-24T13:24:58.000Z
+date: 2015-08-24 13:24:58
 tags:
  - Javascript
  - Node
  - Tools
 ---

 In the [last post](/2015/08/pre-and-post-hooks-for-npm-scripting.html) I promised to write something about "git, pushing and deploying".
 This is purely from a personal need since I have used [make](https://www.gnu.org/software/make/http://www.marcusoft.net/2014/02/mnb-packagejson.html) for those things.
 I wanted to see if I can move all of that to use [npm](https://docs.npmjs.com/misc/scripts) and [package.json](http://www.marcusoft.net/2014/02/mnb-packagejson.html) instead.